|

 is reached because English law subdivided many offences, e.g. there were

-at least 7 forms of capital arson defined.
+at least seven offences of capital arson defined.

 In practice, there were only about 20 offences for which people were